Skip to content

 • Payload: item: T

-• Description: Emitted when a card is approved (swiped right or approved via actions).
+• Description: Emitted when a card is swiped up.

 • Payload: item: T

-• Description: Emitted when a card is rejected (swiped left or rejected via actions).
+• Description: Emitted when a card is swiped left.

 restore